bcgov/architect-for-bcgov/docs/C.ModernizationPlaybook/Business Applications/CRM/CRM-CustomizationsDynamicsvsSalesforce.md

 **Dynamics 365** can be easily customized for individual needs of customers without the need to rely on third party applications.

-Customing the core product in **Saleforce** is limited and way harder.
+Customing the core product in **Salesforce** is limited and way harder.

 ### Supported Languages
 <br />